LIT-Protocol/vincentDocs/docs/Developers/Quick-Start.md

 # Quick Start

+In this Quick Start guide you'll learn everything about Vincent Apps and how to register your own Vincent App.
 Follow the below steps to register your Vincent App:

 ## 1. Selecting Tools & Policies
 	- **Tools:** Vincent Tools are the operations that an Agent can perform on *behalf* of the user and are codified as Lit Actions.
 Lit Actions are immutable Javascript code snippets assigned to the Agent's wallet.
 As a Vincent App developer you prompt the user, via the Consent Page, to delegate the execution of these Tools for their Agent wallets thus allowing you to autonomously execute these pre-defined operations on behalf of your users.